divlv/webservicenoweb/README.md

-# WebService without Web Projects
+# Web Service without Web Project
 (well, almost)

+Here we have sample RestEasy-based web service project without any "web.xml" and/or "webapp" directory.

+It builds as WAR package anyway, but still usable as regular java app module.

-Sample RestEasy project, packed as EAR, exposed Web Service endpoints
+The project is packed as EAR, exposing some Web Service endpoints.